SEC4Group3SofEN/Lab4/LAB4/The Emperor's New Clothes by Hans Christian Andersen.md

 "Does not the stuff appear as beautiful to you, as it did to my lord the minister?" asked the impostors of the Emperor's second ambassador; at the same time making the same gestures as before, and talking of the design and colors which were not there.
+---
+The impostors requested him very courteously to be so good as to come nearer their looms;
+and then asked him whether the design pleased him, and whether the colors were not very beautiful; at the same time pointing to the empty frames.
+The poor old minister looked and looked, he could not discover anything on the looms, for a very good reason, viz: there was nothing there.
+"What!" thought he again.
+"Is it possible that I am a simpleton?
+I have never thought so myself; and no one must know it now if I am so.
+Can it be, that I am unfit for my office?
+No, that must not be said either.
+I will never confess that I could not see the stuff."
+(Phase 5 NONTHAWAT)
+---
+"Well, Sir Minister!" said one of the knaves, still pretending to work.
+"You do not say whether the stuff pleases you."
+"Oh, it is excellent!" replied the old minister, looking at the loom through his spectacles.
+"This pattern, and the colors, yes, I will tell the Emperor without delay, how very beautiful I think them."
+(Phase 6 NONTHAWAT)
+---
 "I certainly am not stupid!" thought the messenger.
 "It must be, that I am not fit for my good, profitable office!
 That is very odd; however, no one shall know anything about it."
 And accordingly he praised the stuff he could not see, and declared that he was delighted with both